Iowa Air Guard’s 185th Air Refueling Wing departs for Guam

-Members of the Iowa Air National Guard’s 185th Air Refueling Wing from Sioux City, Iowa departed this week for a temporary duty assignment at Andersen Air Force Base, Guam.
+Members of the Iowa Air National Guard’s 185th Air Refueling Wing departed this week for a temporary duty assignment at Andersen Air Force Base, Guam.

-The group of around 100 unit members departed for Guam with their KC-135 air refueling aircraft in January as part of a regular three month rotation to the U.S. island territory in the Western Pacific.
+The group of around 100 unit members departed with their KC-135 air refueling aircraft as part of a regular three month rotation to the U.S. island territory in the Western Pacific.

-The Iowa Airmen will provide in-flight refueling for U.S. military aircraft while at Andersen AFB.
-Air Refueling missions include refueling U.S. Air Force bomber aircraft that are part of the continuous bomber task force and theater security packages in the Pacific region.
+The Iowa Airmen will provide in-flight refueling for U.S. military aircraft while at Andersen Air Force Base.
+Air Refueling missions include providing support for U.S. Air Force bomber aircraft that are part of the continuous bomber task force and theater security packages in the Pacific region.

-While at Andersen Air Force Base, the unit will be assigned to the 506th Expeditionary Air Refueling Squadron that is part of Anderson’s 36th Operations Group.
+While at Andersen Air Force Base, the unit will be assigned to the 506th Expeditionary Air Refueling Squadron.

-The 506th Expeditionary Air Refueling Group is a permanent part of the U.S. Air Force’s 36th Operations Group that is supported by Air National Guard air refueling units like Iowa’s 185th ARW.
+The 506th is a permanent part of the U.S. Air Force’s 36th Operations Group that is supported by Air National Guard air refueling units like Iowa’s 185th ARW.

-Air National Guard KC-135 Stratotankers provide refueling support for active-duty and Air Force Reserve flying units who are stationed at Andersen AFB.

 |Date Taken: